 Of course you could bring in a bag of Hershey’s Miniatures (who doesn’t love those?), but if you do, why not customize them?
 Your co-workers will appreciate the extra effort you put in to create that personal touch.

 Or, take the time to turn some delicious candy into art.
 There is no shortage of ideas out there for creative candy projects.
 It’s fun, relatively cheap, and your co-workers will instantly know that you took some of your own time to make something nice for them.

 If all your ideas for Employee Appreciation Day seem to be expensive, just scale back!
 You don’t have to drop $100 on a gift card to say “Hey, thanks for all you do.”
 You can say it with just $5 or $10.
 The acknowledgment is worth more than the money itself.

 Go the extra mile and make it personal.
 Does Debbie listen to music at her desk all day?
 Give her a gift card to iTunes.
 Dominic comes in with a Starbucks latte every morning?
 Easy.

 By choosing a gift card that is specific to the individual, it becomes much more personal (plus, you know they’ll use it).
 What’s not to love about that?

-Since Friday, March 3rd is Employee Appreciation Day, this is the perfect time to show your employees or coworkers just how much you appreciate them.
+This Employee Appreciation Day is the perfect time to show your employees or co-workers just how much you appreciate them.
 Once you see those delighted reactions, you may decide to do it on a regular basis.
 You can never be too grateful for good co-workers.